-Public Shooting at Cascade Shooting Facilities (CSF) is generally scheduled at the outdoor range twice a month on Fridays and Saturdays.
-It is open to the primarily for rifle shooting only on the C Range.
+Public Shooting Days at Cascade Shooting Facilities (CSF) is generally scheduled at the outdoor range twice a month on Fridays and Saturdays.
+It is open primarily for rifle shooting only on the C Range.
 Public shooting days are from 10AM to 3PM and costs $10 per shooter.
 Cash only and exact change is appreciated.
 The address for the outdoor range is at the bottom of this page.
-For the exact days of the public shoots ever month, please see the Club Calendar.
+For the exact days of the public shoots every month, please see the Club Calendar.

-When you arrive, you will be met by the CSF Gatekeeper to collect fees, answer questions and direct you to the C range.
-When you get to the C range, you will be met by a CSF Range Safety Officers (RSO) and they will be present the entire time you are there.
+When you arrive, you will be met by the CSF Gatekeeper to check in, collect fees, answer questions and direct you to the C range.
+When you get to the C range, you will be met by a CSF Range Safety Officer(s) (RSO) for your required range safety briefing, and they will also be present the entire time you are there.

 While you will be briefed when you get there by the RSO(s), here are some of the rules.
 Most should look familiar to you.

 - Never point a gun at anything you are not willing to destroy.

 - Keep your finger off the trigger until your sights are on target and you have made the decision to shoot.

 - Be sure of your target and what is beyond it.